devepodete/rainbow-theme/README.md

 # rainbow-theme :rainbow:
-Fun rainbow theme for your ubuntu (maybe any linux distributives)
+Fun rainbow theme for Ubuntu.

 ## Install:
 Download this repository from github, for example by using ```git```